 Artist Statement

-Based on real floor plans of my past and present homes, along with maps of communities, I build large sculptures and installations out of construction and home improvement materials.
+Based on real floor plans of my past and present homes, along with maps of parks and communities, I build sculptures and installations out of home-improvement materials.
 Pine studs, linoleum tile, faux brick, as well as conflicting color palettes of construction caution-orange and beige renovations, are used to represent these often temporary, semi-private and semi-public spaces.

 Biography

 Angela St. Vrain is a sculptor and installation artist based in Minneapolis.
-Her work is inspired by living in rental apartments, the moving process, and the connection to home.
+Her work is inspired by living in rental apartments.
 Originally from Louisville, Kentucky, she received a BFA in Sculpture from University of Louisville in 2016.
 Since moving to Minnesota, she has completed residencies at Second Shift Studio Space in St. Paul and Franconia Sculpture Park in Shafer, along with receiving a MFA in Visual Studies from Minneapolis College of Art and Design in 2023.
 Angela lives with her dog in a duplex on a corner lot in the Powderhorn neighborhood of Minneapolis.